pandorabots/pandorabots.github.io/_articles/simplefaqprocess.md

-# Approach to a simple FAQ chatbot in AIML
+# Developing a simple FAQ chatbot in AIML

-A Frequently Asked Questions (FAQ) chatbot connected to a messaging platform or to your website, is a great use case for a Pandorabot,.
+A Frequently Asked Questions (FAQ) chatbot connected to a messaging platform or to your website, is a great use case for a Pandorabot.
 We've come up with an approach to build a quick FAQ chatbot.
-The purpose of this article is to step you through the thought process for a limited set of FAQs.
+The purpose of this article is to step you through the thought process of this approach for a limited set of FAQs.

 This process assumes you understand basic AIML terminology such as [categories](http://pandorabots.github.io/aiml/category/), [symbolic reductions](http://pandorabots.github.io/aiml/srai/) and wildcards.